thomasjball/PyExZ3/README.md

-- **Output**: `pyexz3` prints the list of generated inputs and observed return values to standard out; the lists of generated inputs and the corresponding return values are returned by the `explore` function to `pyexz3` where they can be used for other purposes, as described below
+- **Output**: `pyexz3` prints the list of generated inputs and observed return values to standard out; the lists of generated inputs and the corresponding return values are returned by the exploration engine to `pyexz3` where they can be used for other purposes, as described below.

 - **Oracle test functions** are used for testing of the tool.
 If the `FILE.py` contains a function named `expected_result` then after path exploration is complete, the list of return values will be compared against the list returned by `expected_result`.
 More precisely, the two lists are converted into bags and the bags compared for equality.
 If a function named
 `expected_result_set` is present instead, the list are converted into sets and the sets are compared for equality.
 List equality is too strong a criteria for testing, since small changes to programs can lead to paths being explored in different orders.

-- **Import behavior**: TBD
+- **Import behavior**: the location of the `FILE.py` is added to the import path so that all imports in `FILE.py` relative to that file will work.

 - **Other options**
   - `--graph` DOTFILE